Human Following Robot Using Arduino and Ultrasonic Sensor

 Here are some general guidelines to help you choose suitable values.

-MIN_DISTANCE_BACK’ this value represents the distance at which the car should come to a backward when an obstacle or hand is detected directly in front.
+MIN_DISTANCE_BACK’ This value represents the distance at which the car should come to a stop when an obstacle or hand is detected directly in front.
 It should be set to a distance that allows the car to back safely without colliding with the obstacle or hand.
 A typical value could be around 5-10 cm.

-MAX_DISTANCE’ this value represents the maximum distance at which the car considers the path ahead to be clear and can continue moving forward.
+MAX_DISTANCE’ This value represents the maximum distance at which the car considers the path ahead to be clear and can continue moving forward.
 It should be set to a distance that provides enough room for the car to move without colliding with any obstacles or hands.
-If your hand and obstacles going out of this range the robot should be stop.
+If your hand and obstacles are going out of this range, the robot should be stop.
 A typical value could be around 30-50 cm.

 These values are just suggestions, and you may need to adjust them based on the specific characteristics of your robot and the environment in which it operates.